rtagaras/Financial-Modeling/Delta and Gamma Hedging/README.md

-This folder contains my implementation of Project 2 from "The Concepts and Practice of Mathematical Finance" by Mark Joshi.
+This folder contains my implementation of Project 3 from "The Concepts and Practice of Mathematical Finance" by Mark Joshi.

-Note that I call the derivative of value with respect to volatility "Kappa" instead of "Vega".
+The system uses an SQLite database to store information about securities purchased by a series of automated trading strategies.